sids/nerchuko/README.markdown

-functions in it (learn-model, classify, scores etc.); this should be preferred over directly calling the functions in the classifiers (apart from providing a unified interface, this has the added advantage of provisioning easy experimentation -- by allowing use of different classifiers simply by changing a name at one place.)
+functions in it (learn-model, classify, scores etc.); this should be preferred over directly calling the functions in the classifiers (apart from providing a unified interface, this has the added advantage of easy experimentation -- by allowing use of different classifiers simply by changing a name at one place.)

 Typically, using Nerchuko for classification tasks involves the following tasks: